 So is my faith.

-Question: How does it strengthen your faith to see the Bible in archaeology?
-You can leave a comment by clicking here.
+Tell me what you think: How does it strengthen your faith to see the Bible in archaeology?
+To leave a comment, just click here.